intel/ai-reference-models/models_v2/tensorflow/resnet50v1_5/training/gpu/CONTAINER.md

 ## Description

-This document has instructions for running ResNet50 v1.5 training with BFloat16 precision using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.
+This document has instructions for running ResNet50 v1.5 training using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.

 ## Datasets